Global Destinations:

 If you are planning for an ideal holiday destination in Brescia, the Ambasciatori Hotel is a perfect place for you to reside and explore the surrounding areas.
 Ambasciatori Hotel is found in one of the nicest areas of Brescia, at the foot of the Cidneo Hill, along the commercial route of Lake Garda and Val Trompia.
 The quiet position near the historical centre with a view over the castle, near the Santa Giulia museum and the historical treasures of Brescia makes the hotel an elegant and comfortable place for tourist needs.
 The hotel has comfortable and well furnished rooms that are equipped with standard amenities.
 You can dine at the onsite restaurant that serves a variety of delicacies.

-Cristallo Hotel Brescia
+Best Western Hotel Master Brescia

-Jolly Hotel Brescia
+Hotel Fiera di Brescia

 UNA Hotel Brescia